progit/progit/en/04-git-server/01-chapter4.markdown

 	$ cat .git/hooks/post-update
 	#!/bin/sh
+	#
+	# An example hook script to prepare a packed repository for use over
+	# dumb transports.
+	#
+	# To enable this hook, rename this file to "post-update".
+	#

 	exec git-update-server-info

 This means that when you push to the server via SSH, Git will run this command to update the files needed for HTTP fetching.